Victoria Research Web

 Reading Like a Victorian: Victorian Serial Novels

 Created by Robyn Warhol of Ohio State University with assistance from her graduate student, Colleen Morrissey, this site brings the serial reading experience to its visitors through links to online facsimiles of such novels as Dombey and Son, The Woman in White, East Lynn, and many others.
 Timelines conceived as "stacks" of titles show at a glance which novels--and other publications--were coming out the same time, either in magazines or in numbers.
 A particular strength of the site is its easily accessible array of high-resolution reproductions of illustrations for each novel, with explanations about how editions differed.
 Dr. Warhol plans to include non-fiction works in future expansions of the project.
-Those looking for more serial fiction will also want to explore the University of Victoria Library's splendid collection, followed by a deep dive into the wonderful Project Boz, which features readily accessible scans of the individual numbers of Dickens's serial novels.
+Those looking for more serial fiction will also want to explore the wonderful Project Boz, which features readily accessible scans of the individual numbers of Dickens's serial novels.
 Finally, the Dickens Digital Notes Project, inspired by Tony Laing's innovative digital edition of Dickens's working notes for Dombey and Son, explores the process of serial composition through its representation and analysis of Dickens's working notes.

 Dickens Search